sundarcodes/myBlogSite/content/post/ui-state-management-part-4.md

 Store is simply a object thats going to hold our state.
 So in our app, this would just hold the list of books/blogs.

 #### Actions
-Actions refer to the any event could change the state of our app.
-In the context our app, these would be adding a new read,deleting a read or marking a book/blog as read.
+Actions refer to any event that could change the state of our app.
+In the context our app, actions could be adding a new read,deleting a read or marking a book/blog as read.

 #### Derivations
 Derivations are values that could be computed or derived from a state.
 In our app, the total read counter could be derived from the reads collection instead of storing it as a separate entity in the state.